montanaflynn/palindromes/README.md

 ### How it was done:

-The logic for finding the palindromes is simple and each program returns the same output to stdout.
-Here is a the algorithm:
+The logic for finding the palindromes is simple and each program must return the same to stdout.

 - Open `/usr/share/dict/words`
 - Iterate over each word in the dictionary